wustl-oncology/immuno_gcp_wdl_local/README.md

 Some notes on account set up once your are logged in:
 - Create a new project.
 In this tutorial we use project name: 'test-immuno'.
 When using the Google Web Console, remember to select this project in the top left corner.
 - Create billing alerts!
-In the Google Cloud Web Console.
-Billing -> Budgets & alerts -> Create Budget.
-How you set up your alerts will depend on anticipate level use/expenditure.
+In the Google Cloud Web Console, select: Billing -> Budgets & alerts -> Create Budget.
+How you set up your alerts will depend on your anticipated level of use/expenditure.
 For example, you might set at $500 budget and then set up alerts to be sent at 50%, 100%, 200%, ..., X% of that budget.
 - Choose a name for the Google bucket that will be used for this tutorial.
 Note that you don't need to create it in the console because this will be handled automatically for you below.
+We will use the bucket name 'test-immuno-pipeline' below.

 ### Interacting with Google buckets from your local system
-Note that, in needed, you can use this docker image to access `gsutil` for exploration of your google storage: `docker(google/cloud-sdk)`.
+Note that, if needed, you can use the following docker image to access `gsutil` for exploration of your google storage: `docker(google/cloud-sdk)`.
 Or alternatively, you can install the Google Cloud SDK on your system.
+This latter approach is assumed by the following instructions.

 ## Step-by-step instructions